 Spring on the Mist Trail (aka the BEST time to Visit):

-Waterfalls and rivers in Yosemite are fed by snowpack melt from the Sierra backcountry.
-Valley waterfalls are at their most full and impressive in late spring, from April to June.
-During heavy snowpack years, the falls will remain full well into July.
+Yosemite’s waterfalls and rivers are fed by snowmelt from the Sierra backcountry.
+Valley waterfalls are at their fullest and most impressive from late spring, between April and June.
+In heavy snowpack years, the falls can remain full into July.

-Visitor numbers are significantly lower in March and April and make for a much better hiking experience, in my opinion.
-However, the trade-off is the unpredictable weather during these months.
-Late spring snowstorms are frequent in the Sierras.
-Several roads and trails around the park, like Tioga Road and Glacier point, are closed to visitors until June due to ice and snow.
+Visitor numbers are significantly lower in March and April, making for a much better hiking experience.
+However, these months come with unpredictable weather, as late spring snowstorms are common in the Sierras.
+Some roads and trails, like Tioga Road and Glacier Point, are closed until June due to ice and snow.

-If you plan on hiking during peak spring runoff, be prepared, YOU WILL GET WET.
-They don’t call it the “Mist” trail for nothing, and during heavy snowmelt, that mist will be more like a downpour!
-Bring a waterproof jacket or poncho if you plan on ascending the stone steps on the “Mist Trail” portion of the hike!
+If you hike during peak spring runoff, be ready to get wet.
+They call it the “Mist” Trail for a reason, and during heavy snowmelt, that mist can feel like a downpour!
+Bring a waterproof jacket or poncho if you plan to tackle the stone steps on the “Mist Trail!”

 Winter on the Mist Trail:

-If you are planning on hiking to Vernal and Nevada Falls in winter, be prepared for extreme conditions.
-If you are new to winter hiking, check out my Guide to Winter Hiking and practice your winter techniques on easier trails before attempting these trails in snowy conditions.
+If you plan to hike to Vernal and Nevada Falls in winter, be prepared for extreme conditions.
+If you’re new to winter hiking, refer to my Guide to Winter Hiking and practice your winter skills on easier trails before tackling these snowy routes.

 Planning a trip to Yosemite National Park?
 The Yosemite Itinerary Guide has your perfect 1, 2, or 3 day Yosemite trip completely planned for you!
 With over 20 pages of detailed hiking guides, printable daily itineraries, lodging and dining suggestions and more, you can spend less time planning and more time making epic memories!
 Check it out, here.